 The most popular video-sharing site on the planet has historically built its name upon uploaded videos.
 However, the site now allows live-streaming capabilities, making it perfect for free viewing of live events such as NFR, as long as a streaming user can be found.

-Various individual accounts or pages are bound to be streaming the NFR events.
+Various individual accounts or pages are bound to be streaming the National Finals Rodeo events.
 Interested individuals will have to search for these opportunities throughout the platform as it gets closer to the festivities.

 This platform has increasingly become the go-to place for action as it happens in real-time.
 That makes it a prime destination when searching for all things related to NFR.
 A quick search bar or hashtag follow will almost assuredly lead to the discovery someone streaming the NFR.

 Mainly known as a news aggregation site, this platform has increasingly become a well-known discussion forum hub.
-Within those forums, there is undoubtedly discussion concerning how to watch the NFR events.
+Within those forums, there is undoubtedly discussion concerning how to watch the NFR live stream on Reddit.

 Everything You Need to Know About NFR